ethereum-optimism/optimism-starter/README.md

 Now that your contract has been deployed to Anvil, you can start playing around with your contract straight from the web interface!

-Head to [localhost:5173](http://localhost:5173) in your browser, connect your wallet, and try increment the counter on the Foundry chain.
+Head to [localhost:5173](http://localhost:5173) in your browser, connect your wallet, and try adding an attestation.

 > Tip: If you import an Anvil private key into your browser wallet (MetaMask, Coinbase Wallet, etc) – you will have 10,000 ETH to play with 😎.
 The private key is found in the terminal under "Private Keys" when you start up an Anvil instance with `npm run dev:foundry`.